chroniclesofcode/chroniqueue/README.md

 slowest, as expected.
 This is for singlethreaded performance.

 For multithreaded performance, at first, Boost was significantly faster with 60ms vs 192ms for the same test.
+Now onto trying to improve faster than boost:

 An issue I had: I mixed up some of the acquire/release orderings, resulting in different speeds for my SPSC queue.
 It doesn't seem to affect the correctness of